 Housing Benefit and Council Tax Support

-If you are on a low income you may be entitled to claim Housing Benefit or Council Tax Support.
+If you're on a low income you may be entitled to claim Housing Benefit or Council Tax Support.

 Housing Benefit can pay for all or part of your rent.
-The amount you will get depends on your income and circumstances.
+The amount you will get will depend on your income and personal circumstances.

-Council Tax Support (formerly Council Tax Benefit) is a reduction in your Council Tax bill based on your income and circumstances
+Council Tax Support is a reduction in your Council Tax bill, based on your income and personal circumstances.

-Please use the online South Holland Council Tax Support Calculator to see if you may be entitled to Council Tax Support.
+Please use the online Council Tax Support calculator to see if you could be entitled to Council Tax Support.

-If there has been a good reason which stopped or delayed you applying for Housing Benefit or Council Tax Support, then you can ask for your application to be backdated.
+If there's good reason which has stopped or delayed you applying for Housing Benefit or Council Tax Support, you can ask for your application to be backdated.

 We can backdate your claim for up to one month before the date of your backdate request.
 You must have good reasons for not claiming sooner.
 The good reasons must last throughout the whole period that you are asking your application to be backdated for.

 - For Pension Age customers (those who have reached the qualifying age for State Pension):

 We can sometimes start your claim for up to three months before the date we received your application.
 You don't have to request this and don't have to give us reasons.